- Yachting News

 - No comments

-Social Media pronounces the Great Barrier Reef as Dead
+Is the Great Barrier Reef Dead?

 For quite some time, the Great Barrier Reef has experienced mass bleaching.
 This occurs when prolonged high temperatures cause coral to expel symbiotic algae, turning them into white skeletons.
 Bleaching has swept corals around the world but is most visibly destructive on the Great Barrier Reef.
 While most parts of the reef suffered bleaching, not all have died.
 Scientists hope that large parts of the ecosystem will eventually recover from the damage.